tannerbohn/tannerbohn.github.io/linksaver.markdown

 - Brain-derived neurotrophic factor, also known as BDNF, is a protein[1] that, in humans, is encoded by the BDNF gene.[2][3]
 BDNF is a member of the neurotrophin family of growth factors, which are related to the canonical Nerve Growth Factor.
 Neurotrophic factors are found in the brain and the periphery.

 - BDNF acts on certain neurons of the central nervous system and the peripheral nervous system, helping to support the survival of existing neurons, and encourage the growth and differentiation of new neurons and synapses.[4][5]
-In the brain, it is active in the hippocampus, cortex, and basal forebrainareas vital to learning, memory, and higher thinking
+In the brain, it is active in the hippocampus, cortex, and basal forebrain—areas vital to learning, memory, and higher thinking

 - BDNF expression is significantly enhanced by environmental enrichment and appears to be the primary source of environmental enrichments ability to enhance cognitive processes.
 Environmental enrichment enhances synaptogenesis, dendridogenesis, and neurogenesis, leading to improved performance on various learning and memory tasks.